gookit/validate/README.md

-`gtField`  |  Check that the field value is greater than the value of another field `lteField`  |  Check if the field value is less than or equal to the value of another field `ltField`  |  Check that the field value is less than the value of another field `hasWhitespace` | Check value string has Whitespace.
+`gtField`  |  Check that the field value is greater than the value of another field `lteField`  |  Check if the field value is less than or equal to the value of another field `ltField`  |  Check that the field value is less than the value of another field `date/isDate` | Check the field value is date string. eg `2018-10-25` `gtDate/afterDate` | Check that the input value is greater than the given date string.
+`ltDate/beforeDate` | Check that the input value is less than the given date string `gteDate/afterOrEqualDate` | Check that the input value is greater than or equal to the given date string.
+`lteDate/beforeOrEqualDate` | Check that the input value is less than or equal to the given date string.
+`hasWhitespace` | Check value string has Whitespace.
 `ascii/ASCII/isASCII` | Check value is ASCII string.
 `alpha/isAlpha` | Check value is Alpha string.